so-dang-cool/so.dang.cool/thinks/src/ecosystem/dependency-management-and-amazon-reflections.md

 house of cards trust system with humans who make errors.
 Trust systems work to an extent, but only to an extent.

 Of course, it all works better in small doses.
-C++ devs might have an idea here with their lack of a single standard package manager, and tendency to write a lot from scratch.
+C and C++ devs might be on to something with a lack of a single standard package manager, and a tendency to write a lot from scratch.
 (Unless it comes from Boost.)
-Then again... these are projects that are also very sensitive to change!
+Chuck Moore's seeming ability to think in [144 dimensions](https://www.youtube.com/watch?v=0PclgBd6_Zs) may come from similar freedoms.
+Then again... these projects can also be sensitive to change and age poorly!

 # What do we really need in dependency management?

 At the end of the day, taking a dependency is really about getting a subset of code from a codebase.

+We need to be upgrading over time; software upgrades costs more in the future than they do today.
+I can't quite articulate this concisely yet, and still need a few more hours rambling over drinks to really solidify my elevator pitch.
+There are a lot of reasons here, but the general gist is that if you have a dependency, it's really convenient to use more of it than you already do, and everyone in your dependency tree has a similar incentive to bind more tightly over time to dependencies.
+Some percent of those relationships are binding more tightly to the tree as it exists, and slowly putting out roots that are much harder to prune than branches.
+If all of the system is not being renewed, then it's ossifying.
+(Or when God is merciful: simply being stable.)

+The effects of ossification are smaller when considering an individual piece of software, but these effects are visceral when you work on something the size of Amazon.
+(Package maintainers for Linux and BSD distributions know this too.)
+When working on something the size of Maven or NPM or PyPI, I think the only solution these days is to treat the ecosystem as an ecosystem where some stuff is going to be too weak and die, and other stuff is going to adapt and breed and carry on a legacy.
+(Or: the market will pick the winners and losers.)

-I think some of the big missing features in dependency management systems are:
+Anyway, some of the big missing features in dependency management systems are:

 ## 1. Update when nothing has changed